 Yes, leave a point of contact for Rear Detachment with our management office; we may need to contact you regarding your allotment.

-• What if I am a single parent and am deployed; can I appoint someone to occupy my home to take care of my children?
+• What if I am a single parent and am deployed, can I appoint someone to occupy my home to take care of my children?

 Yes.
 You must submit an Exception to Occupancy document with point of contact information, a copy of the Special Power of Attorney, and temporary guardianship paperwork designating your appointee as guardian of your child or children.
 The first sergeant can help.

 • What if I am deployed and my family wants to visit family for an extended period of time?